auNLP/mdwikiNLP/class4.md

 4. Why do you add |V| to the denominator of add-1 smoothing, instead of just counting the words in one class?
-              Because we have added one for every word.

 5. What would the answer to question 2 be without add-1 smoothing?